dollfaeries/dollfaeries/README.md

 i usually get on to hang out with my friends!!!!!!!

-i'm friendly, just introverted. so i love to chat and listen... but i'm lazy sometimes.....
+i'm friendly, just introverted. so i love to chat and listen...! ohmygawd please oomf me i love making oomfs

 more info on my straw... leave a drawing!!!!! (˶ᵔ ᵕ ᵔ˶)